 By the end of the war Lucy lost her girlishness, having assumed all the household responsibilities in his absence.
-She was more inclined to take charge.
+She became more inclined to take charge.

 She wrote to him, “I hope you will not consider yourself commander in chief of your own house” after the war.
 Unlike the army, “there is such a thing as equal command” in marriage.

 With thanks to the Gilder Lehrman Institute of American History.
 This story was updated in 2022.
 There are no known images of Lucy Knox.